mrwatkinson/oci-terraform-free/README.md

 The repository contains a Terraform script for creating a fully functioning Kubernetes cluster on Oracle Cloud.

-The repo was created for this article: [Free Oracle Cloud Kubernetes cluster with Terraform](https://arnoldgalovics.com/oracle-cloud-kubernetes-terraform/)
+The repo has been forked from [https://github.com/galovics/free-kubernetes-oracle-cloud-terraform](https://github.com/galovics/free-kubernetes-oracle-cloud-terraform) which was created for this article: [Free Oracle Cloud Kubernetes cluster with Terraform](https://arnoldgalovics.com/oracle-cloud-kubernetes-terraform/)

 ## Setup in a nutshell